99 Ultimate tips for beginner bloggers

 2. Use Facebook Groups to find ideas for blog posts

-Facebook business groups are a gold mine for blog posts ideas!
+Facebook Groups are a gold mine for blog posts ideas!
 You can search through groups using keywords that your business focuses on.

 If the group allows it, make sure you post your blog post in the group to share your solution to their problems!
 As questions arise in facebook groups, share your blog post as a solution to their problems (if links are allowed!).

 This will not only increase your website traffic, but present you as an expert within the group on that topic.

 3. Let your baby blog grow – don’t sweat all the things

 Don’t sweat your page views for the first 6 months!
 Set up analytics but don’t add the dashboard to your WordPress site, just let it be.
 Don’t stress about it.

 Concentrate on writing good content on a consistent basis, making sure it’s is clear and easy to read (I would also not sweat the readability score).

 Focus on developing authority in your niche and confidence in yourself.
 That is what will take you far.
 The page views and DA score and so forth will come.